LiorSinai/liorsinai.github.io/_posts/2021-11-05-quaternion-1-intro.md

 	>
 <figcaption></figcaption>
 </figure>
-We need to find a circle that connects the nose of the cruiser from its starting position to its final position.
+First make a circle that connects the nose of the cruiser from its starting position to its final position.
-Then for each point on the arc of the circle, we need to find some $\psi$, $\theta$ and $\phi$ applied in that order that will result in a rotation to that point.
+Then for each point on the arc of the circle, find some $\psi$, $\theta$ and $\phi$ applied in that order that will result in a rotation to that point.
 This requires adjusting three angles simultaneously.
 One can imagine an algorithm where you adjust $\psi$, then $\theta$ then $\phi$ and if the point doesn't fall on the circle where it is supposed to go, start from the beginning at $\psi$ again.
 A better algorithm is provided below, but it is still constrained by the same underlying process.